 First off it is worth giving yourself a reality check.
 Whatever your genre of music you will not get played (at all, even at 4AM!) on stations like Capital, Heart, Virgin or Magic.
 They only play music that is or has been in the mainstream charts.
 If you want to send them your tracks anyway (in case they end up being hits and they are forced to play them) you can do but I would advise not wasting time chasing them and campaigning for airplay.

 You also need to make sure you are regularly contacting the target shows which are most like your music.
 Take time to research who the producers of each show are.
 You can simply email each BBC Radio Station and ask for a list.
 They will respond by sharing their schedule and the names of producer and co-producer for each show.
-In most cases the individual email address for each producer will be firstname.lastname@example.org (i.e. current producer of Huw Evans’s show is Kate Holder and her email address is email@example.com).
-There are exceptions though either where a name has been used by another BBC employee (as with George Leeming whose address is firstname.lastname@example.org) or where a show is produced by a third party such as Reduced Listening who produce Radio 3’s Late Junction and have email addresses like Chris@reducedlistening.co.uk (Chris Elcombe).
-Another is Huw Owen who produces Pete Tong’s Essential Selection, legendary Radio 1 dance music show (and who is currently providing maternity cover as producer of 6 Music’s Freak Zone with Stuart Maconie.
-His email address is email@example.com.
+In most cases the individual email address for each producer will be firstname.lastname@example.org .
+There are exceptions though either where a name has been used by another BBC employee or where a show is produced by a third party such as Reduced Listening who produce Radio 3’s Late Junction and, in some cases, have email addresses ending in @reducedlistening.co.uk.

 Internet radio stations are increasingly becoming important and influential in breaking new acts and providing an open-minded platform for new artists.
-There are numerous internet radio stations but the ones whose social media presence and consistently professional approach include XTended Radio; Radio Wigwam; RKC (Radio Kaos Caribou); Lonely Oak Radio and Sound Fusion Radio.
+There are numerous internet radio stations but the ones whose social media presence and consistently professional approach stand out include Radio Wigwam; RKC (Radio Kaos Caribou); XTended Radio; Lonely Oak Radio and Sound Fusion Radio.
 These stations have a strong track record of playing music by new and emerging artists.
 Look them up on Twitter and get details of how to submit tracks.